Skip to content

 NameDescription

 "One Dark"Dark theme, default.
-Inspired by Atom's One Dark palette.
+Inspired by Atom's One Dark palette, then adjusted for Paneflow's terminal and app chrome.

 How does theme hot-reload work?

-When you save paneflow.json, Paneflow re-resolves the theme on the fly - no restart, no window reload.
+When you save paneflow.json, Paneflow re-resolves the active theme on the fly.
+No restart and no window reload are needed.

 Two mechanisms drive the reload:

-You will see the new palette take effect on the next render frame after the watcher fires - typically within ~300 ms of the save.
+You will see the new palette take effect on the next render frame after the watcher or fallback fires.
+If the reload silently fails on your machine, the troubleshooting page walks through the common causes.

-Hot-reload covers every theme-related field on paneflow.json, including the typography keys (font_family, font_size, line_height).
-The window_decorations key is the one config field that is read once at startup - changing it requires restarting Paneflow.
+Theme and typography keys hot-reload from paneflow.json.
+The window_decorations key is read once at startup, so changing it still requires restarting Paneflow.

 How do I create a custom theme?

-If you want a specific palette in the meantime, the most direct path is to open a GitHub issue with the palette you want.
-Bundled themes are tuned in src-app/src/theme/builtin.rs and ship with each release - new palettes get fast-tracked when they have a clear use case.
+If you want a specific palette, open a GitHub issue with the use case and palette.
+Bundled themes are tuned in src-app/src/theme/builtin.rs and ship with each release.